Lewis & Clark Baseball League: Teams

-Currently, there are ten teams in the Lewis & Clark Baseball League; up from four in the inaugural season.
-A second expansion is set for 2015, bringing the final count to twelve.
-Teams are broken into two conferences Clark (weekdays) and Lewis (weekends) and evenly dispersed into four divisions.
-The divisions are named for the four major waterways in the St. Louis area: Mississippi River, Missouri River, Meramec River, and River Des Peres.
+At its peak, there were 12 teams in the Lewis & Clark Baseball League, up from four in the inaugural season.
+The league underwent an expansion to 12 teams in 2015.
+Teams were divided between two conferences Clark (weekdays) and Lewis (weekends) and evenly dispersed into four divisions.
+The divisions were named for the four major waterways in the St. Louis area: the Mississippi River, Missouri River, Meramec River, and River Des Peres.

-The names within the LCBL encompass the vast job descriptions of Meriwether Lewis and William Clark.
-Beyond exploring new lands, the two American heroes were both territorial governors, soldiers, and unrivaled natural historians.
-Their various titles are commemorated, as team nicknames, across the chest of each player's jersey.

-One of the teams, in particular, subtly honors the accomplishments of the less-heralded William Clark.
-The Lieutenant's role in the expedition had always taken a historical backseat to that of Captain Meriwether Lewis.
-However, in 2001, president Bill Clinton promoted Clark to the military rank of Captain of the Regular Army; posthumously placing Clark on equal standing as Lewis.
-Recognizing this important gesture, the LCBL has a team called the Captains, fittingly in the Clark Conference.
+One of the teams in particular subtly honors the accomplishments of the less-heralded William Clark, whose role in the Lewis and Clark Expedition had always taken a historical backseat to that of Captain Meriwether Lewis.
+However, in 2001, president Bill Clinton promoted Clark to the military rank of Captain of the Regular Army, posthumously placing Clark on equal standing with Lewis.
+Recognizing this important gesture, the LCBL had a team called the Captains, fittingly in the Clark Conference.

-In the first two seasons, none of the teams carried a specific location identifier, since all are the product of the St. Louis metropolitan area.
-Contrary to the industry standard, the LCBL preferred to have the teams be known by the nickname exclusively.
+In the first two seasons, none of the teams carried a specific location identifier, since all were the product of the St. Louis metropolitan area.
+Contrary to the industry standard, the LCBL preferred to have the teams be known exclusively by their nicknames.
 In 2015, this changed in the Lewis Conference, as franchise ownership shifted from league-controlled to individual general management groups.
-For example, the Pioneers are now branded as the Alton Pioneers; referencing the town in Illinois where the team calls home.
+For example, the Pioneers were branded as the Alton Pioneers, referencing the town in Illinois that the team called home.